AEB-labs/cruddl/docs/modelling.md

 The field `allItems` will return all items in all orders of a shipment.
 It will not be available for filtering or sorting and you will not be able to set it directly in _create_ and _update_ mutations.

 The path can traverse an arbitrary number of fields.
 Only the objects of the _last_ field will be returned, and the type of that last field needs to match the traversal field type (`OrderItem` in the example).
-References can not yet be followed, but you can use other traversal fields in the path.
+References cannot yet be followed, but you can use other traversal fields in the path.

 ### Flattening tree structure